Police continue to search for suspects after fatal shooting at Pahrump park

 "You got problems, take care of it hand to hand.
 There ain't no reason to shoot nobody," Tingler said.

-Nye County Sheriff's deputies are searching for four individuals connected to the shooting: 18-year-old Anthony Aguilar, 18-year-old Carlos Blakely, 19-year-old Fabian Ferrante, and a juvenile whose name has not been released.
+Nye County Sheriff's deputies are searching for four individuals connected to the shooting: 17-year-old Anthony Aguilar, 18-year-old Carlos Blakely and 19-year-old Fabian Ferrante.

 A fifth person, identified as 18-year-old Brandon Port, has been located and interviewed by authorities.